-When Alan Denney went round photographing Stoke Newington in 1979 it almost looked like it had been abandoned.
-There were rows of empty and decaying Victorian houses and even more rows of poorly maintained, multi-tenanted ones.
-If you stroll along Stoke Newington High Street or Church Street today it’s Foxtons, Planet Organic, Whole Foods and Jojo Maman Bébé but in 1979 there were just innumerable empty shops many of them faced with graffitied corrugated iron.
-Bearded hipsters were certainly nowhere to be seen.
+Fifty years ago when Alan Denney went round photographing Stoke Newington during the winter of 1978/79 it almost looked like it had been abandoned.
+There were rows and rows of decaying, poorly-maintained Victorian houses many of them empty.
+If you stroll along Stoke Newington High Street or Church Street today it’s Foxtons, Planet Organic, Whole Foods and Jojo Maman Bébé but fifty years ago there were just innumerable empty shops many of them faced with graffitied corrugated iron.

-It was the coldest winter for sixteen years and will always be remembered as ‘the winter of discontent’ – the famous first line from Shakespeare’s Richard III.
+It was the coldest winter for sixteen years and is still remembered as ‘the winter of discontent’ – from the famous first line from Shakespeare’s Richard III.
 It wasn’t the freezing weather of course that gave that winter its name, although it couldn’t have helped, it was the many months of industrial unrest that almost certainly brought about the end of James Callaghan’s Labour government that spring.
 Callaghan had been expected to hold the election the previous October but fatefully decided to postpone until May hoping that the economy would stabilise.

 In August 1975 inflation had reached a height of nearly 26.9% – a rate almost inconceivable to most of us today.
 Not surprisingly it affected nearly everything the Government tried to do to bring Britain’s economy back on track.
-The Prime Minister of the time, Harold Wilson, Callaghan’s predecessor, while wanting to bring inflation under control, also wanted to avoid high levels of unemployment.
-A voluntary incomes policy was agreed with the TUC that would cap any pay increases to limits set by the government.
+The Prime Minister of the time, Harold Wilson, Callaghan’s predecessor, while wanting to bring inflation under control also wanted to avoid high levels of unemployment.
+A voluntary incomes policy was agreed with the TUC designed to cap any pay increases to limits set by the government.

 By 1978 the rate of inflation had halved but the government, now led by James Callaghan after Harold Wilson’s sudden resignation in 1976, thought it still prudent to constrain wages and decided to continue with the incomes policy.
-A surprised TUC, expecting the pay constraints to end, overwhelmingly rejected the government’s 5% limit and demanded the immediate return to free collective bargaining.
+Expecting pay restraints to end a surprised TUC overwhelmingly rejected the government’s 5% limit and demanded the immediate return to free collective bargaining.

 In September 1978 Ford motors set a pay increase of the government approved 5% – an amount immediately rejected by their workers.
 Soon 57,000 Ford workers were on strike.
 A relatively weak Transport and General Workers Union (TGWU), afraid of the rank and file control over the strike, made it official in October.
 The shop stewards demanded a 25% pay increase but after negotiations between the TGWU and Ford a pay increase of 17% was agreed.
 The government attempted to sanction Ford for the breach of the pay policy but after narrowly avoiding losing a vote of no confidence accepted that no sanctions could realistically be imposed on Ford.
 This meant that the government had no way of enforcing its pay policy,and unions which had not yet put in pay claims, began to twitch.